pondermatic/kb-support/readme.txt

 **Monday, 5th February 2018**

 **This update includes changes to a template page.
-If you are using a customised version of the template, you can [review the changes here](https://github.com/KB-Support/kb-support/commit/d1d7e506dfc38c0231bdd4f158b92b42319fa820).**
+If you are using a customized version of the template, you can [review the changes here](https://github.com/KB-Support/kb-support/commit/d1d7e506dfc38c0231bdd4f158b92b42319fa820).**

 **Bug Fixes**